Wolverine971/9takes/src/blog/people/politicians/Ruth-Bader-Ginsburg.md

 > **Disclaimer** This analysis of Ruth Bader Ginsburg's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Ruth Bader Ginsburg.

-<p class="firstLetter">Ruth Bader Ginsburg, an extraordinary exemplar of integrity and relentless champion of justice, has left an indelible impact as a Supreme Court Justice.
+<p class="firstLetter">Ruth Bader Ginsburg, an extraordinary exemplar of integrity and relentless champion of justice, has left an indelible impact as a Supreme Court Justice.</p>

 Her life chronicle and professional trajectory poignantly mirror the principles intrinsic to an Enneagram Type 1, also recognized as the Reformer or the Perfectionist.
-In the ensuing discourse, we decipher the manifestations of a Type 1 in her actions and draw invaluable lessons from them.</p>
+In the ensuing discourse, we decipher the manifestations of a Type 1 in her actions and draw invaluable lessons from them.

 ## Unyielding Pursuit of Excellence

-The Enneagram Type 1 archetype is renowned for an unflinching pursuit of excellence, lofty standards, and an acute discernment of right and wrong.
+The Type 1 archetype is renowned for an unflinching pursuit of excellence, lofty standards, and an acute discernment of right and wrong.

 Ginsburg's professional journey encapsulates these attributes, whether in advocating gender equity, advancing civil liberties, or authoring Supreme Court opinions.
 Her assiduous preparation, meticulous focus on minutiae, and unwavering commitment to equitable justice earned her widespread acclaim.

 A poignant testament to her commitment to excellence was her preparation for oral debates.
 Her due diligence included perusing every brief, pertinent statute, and case invoked by both the contending parties.
 Following this, she would construct a comprehensive blueprint of her queries, ensuring each was expertly crafted to draw out crucial insights for an informed judgment.
 Such was the depth of her preparation that her peers often drew on her questions to steer their cognitive process.